Harvard-IACS/2023-AC215/milestone1.md

  **Deliverables:**
- Submit a PDF or word document of your proposal on canvas by the end of the day on **Sep 14th.**
+ Submit a PDF of your proposal on canvas by 9:00 PM EST on **Sep 14th.**